What is the difference between Club Sports and Intramural Sports?

 if you are unable to reach a club contact.

+Yes, some club sports organizations do conduct tryouts and will have a limit on the number of people listed on the active playing roster.
 The Club Sports program encourages anyone with an interest to contact that respective sports team leaders and discuss the opportunity of helping the team.
 Whether that includes but not limited to: practicing, playing, traveling, coaching, or financial support.
-However, with our more competitive clubs that must adhere to league and conference guidelines, actual participation during competition may not be feasible.
+However, with our more competitive clubs that must adhere to league and conference guidelines, actual participation during competition may not be feasible for all who are interested.

 Where do the clubs practice?